 How Firm Are The Nectar And DreamCloud Mattresses?

 By contrast, we’d give the DreamCloud about a 7.5/10.
-It has a memory foam component but also a layer of supportive coils, which keep it from having as much “sinkage” as you’ll get with the Nectar mattress.
+It has a memory foam component and a layer of supportive coils, which keep it from having as much “sinkage” as you’ll get with the Nectar mattress.
 For a lot of sleepers, that 7.5 range is the sweet spot for feeling like you can sink into your mattress without getting swallowed by it.

 Sleeping On The Nectar And DreamCloud Mattresses